sunilit/sunilit.github.io/README.md

 - Identified and resolved a critical flaw in the production data pipeline, enhancing data reliability across more than 70% of active user accounts.
 - Contributed to applied research in medical and geospatial domains using advanced machine learning and cloud-based technologies.

-**Teaching Aassistant @ Dr. B.R Ambedkar National Institute of Technology Jalandhar, Punjab India (_August 2019_Agust 2021)**
+**Teaching Assistant @ Dr. B.R Ambedkar National Institute of Technology Jalandhar, Punjab India (_August 2019_Agust 2021)**
 - Conduct theory, lab, tutorial, and quiz sessions for C Programming and Software engineering for B.Tech 1st and 2nd Year students during the Odd semester (July–December).
 - Lead the theory, lab, and quiz components for Cloud computing and Data Structure for B.Tech 2nd and 3rd Year students.
-- Teach Deep Leaning to M.Tech 1st Year students, focusing on medical domains and practical implementations.
+- Teach Deep Learning to M.Tech 1st Year students, focusing on medical domains and practical implementations.
-- Mentored B.Tech (3rd nad 4th year) on their minor and major projects under the supervision of my research advisor.
-Provided guidance on project design, implementation, technical writing, and presentation skills across domains such as programming, system design.
+- Mentored B.Tech (3rd and 4th year) on their minor and major projects under the supervision of my research advisor.
+Guided project design, implementation, technical writing, and presentation skills across programming and system design domains.

 **Senior Software Engineer @ KVCH, Noida, India (_Jan 2018_Feb 2019)**
 - Led the design and development of software modules for enterprise applications, ensuring scalability and performance optimization.